ahmadjd94/django-dynamic-scraper/README.rst

 ======================
 django-dynamic-scraper
 ======================
+THIS IS A FORK FROM THE ORIGINAL PROJECT : https://github.com/holgerd77/django-dynamic-scraper

+this package supports django2

 Django Dynamic Scraper (DDS) is an app for Django which builds on top of the scraping framework Scrapy and lets you create and manage Scrapy spiders via the Django admin interface.
 It was originally developed for german